vtex/faststore-docs/docs/how-to-guides/platform-integration/vtex/intelligent-search-reports.md

 - This guide is based on the Next.js starter.
 Still, it is applicable to Gatsby stores as they should require a fairly similar process.
 - Intelligent Search reports only consider full-text searches.
-- Reports might not immediately fill up after all the steps are done.
+- Reports might take up to 8 hours to show on the respective admin page after all steps are completed.

 ---